These are the various elements of the outsourcing industry today

 What sets it apart is that the process isn’t limited to geography or a certain industrial sector, instead, its advantages and mechanism knows no bounds and serves anyone who is in dire need of its help.

-Though it has become acknowledged predominantly as an IT service, in the present day however it is commonplace with several other sectors as well.
+Though it has become acknowledged predominantly as an IT service, in the present day however it is commonplace with several other business process management as well.

 Types of outsourcing services